stark1tty/SedMob/README.md

 Right now the interface is installable and mostly navigable, but it is incapable of data entry and functionality.

+The hope is to get functionality working and then build it out for sediment core logging.

 ---

 For more information please refer to: